Tigray forces concede loss of large town to Ethiopian army | Law-Order

 Tigray forces concede loss of large town to Ethiopian army

-Tigray forces have been battling Ethiopia's army and its allies, including troops from neighbouring Eritrea, on and off since late 2020, a conflict that has killed thousands, displaced millions and left hundreds of thousands on the brink of famine.
-"If we don't defend ourselves against our enemies, they will continue the atrocities," the Tigray authorities said in a statement.
+Forces from Ethiopia's northern region of Tigray conceded on Tuesday that they had lost control of the populous town of Shire to the Ethiopian military and their allies, while the government signalled it believed it was winning on the battlefield.
+Ethiopia's army and allies including troops from neighbouring Eritrea have been battling Tigray forces on and off since late 2020, a conflict that has killed thousands, displaced millions and left hundreds of thousands on the brink of famine.

 - Country:

 Spokespersons for the Ethiopian government and army and for the Eritrean government did not respond to requests for comment on events in Shire.
-The Ethiopian foreign affairs ministry said in a Tweet on Monday that the government was ready to ensure humanitarian access and the safety of humanitarian workers in "areas liberated and controlled" by the national army.
+Redwan Hussien, National Security Adviser to Ethiopia's Prime Minister Abiy Ahmed, said the conflict was not spiralling -- a thinly veiled rebuke of U.N.
+Secretary General Antonio Guterres who said on Monday it was spiralling out of control.

+"It was spiralling when being expanded to other regions.
+Now, it's just being extinguished & degenerating.
+Aid & services (to Tigray) to follow soon!"
+Redwan said, suggesting the government believed it was making decisive military gains.
+Tigray forces had advanced into neighbouring regions and towards the Ethiopian capital Addis Ababa late last year before being pushed back.

+Redwan said the government was waiting for the African Union to announce a date for peace talks to start.
 The conflict is rooted in long-running rivalries between regional power blocs over control of Ethiopia as a whole and in deep disagreements over how power should be balanced between federal and regional authorities.
-The African Union, the United Nations, the European Union and several senior U.S. government officials have all called in recent days for an immediate ceasefire and for peace talks sponsored by the African Union to get started.

 "Sadly, familiar pattern is again in full display: provide tacit support to TPLF when it unleashes reckless offensives by rejecting all peaceful avenues & raise specter of humanitarian catastrophe when on retreat," he wrote.
 He did not say who he was accusing of tacitly supporting the TPLF.
 Eritrea is an authoritarian, highly militarised state that does not brook criticism or allow independent media scrutiny.